theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 - Reports, that split a line over multiple lines
 - Interactive Reports that are meant for reporting purposes and offer navigational features.
 - Reports created via report painter

+{: .box-tip }
+**Tip:** Instead of hard coding manual selections or variants, use parameters.
+This allows setting selections and variants at runtime.

 --->